JuliaOpt/MathProgBase.jl/doc/mathprogbase.rst

 as well as a solver-independent low-level interface for implementing advanced techniques that require efficiently solving a sequence of linear programming problems.

 To use MathProgBase, an external solver must be installed.
-See CHOOSING SOLVERS.
+See :ref:`choosing solvers <choosing-solvers>`.

 ------------------
 Linear Programming
 ------------------

-.. function:: linprog(c, A, sense, b, lb, ub, solver)
+.. function:: linprog(c, A, sense, b, l, u, solver)

 Solves the linear programming problem:

 .. math::
     \min_{x}\, &c^Tx\\
     s.t.     &a_i^Tx \text{ sense}_i \, b_i \forall\,\, i\\
-             &lb \leq x \leq ub\\
+             &l \leq x \leq u\\

 where: